ManuelNeumann/MNLpred/README.md

                     scenname = "gender",
                     scenvalues = c(0,1),
                     nsim = 100)
+#> Warning: The argument xvari is deprecated; please use x instead.
+#> Warning: The argument scenname is deprecated; please use z instead.
+#> Warning: The argument scenvalues is deprecated; please use z_values instead.
 #> First scenario:
 #> Multiplying values with simulated estimates:
 #> ================================================================================